MelbourneDev/MelbourneDev/README.md

 - 👋 Hi, I’m @MelbourneDev
 - 👀 I’m interested in Kotlin, Java, Python, C#, SQL, .NET, Android Studio, Spring JPA, Full stack development and Analysis.
-- 🌱 I’m currently studying IT so a whole array of subjects and disciplines.
+- 🌱 A recent graduate of web and mobile application development.
-- 💞️ I’m looking to collaborate on anything, anything that will give me experience . . .
+- 💞️ A strong desire to become a .NET developer!
 - 📫 How to reach me, matthewalexanderwalton@gmail.com / photoofame on Discord.

 <!---